 ‘I’ll deal with it.’

 ‘I’m sure you will.
 They tell me you put the last cultist you met in traction.
 But that’s not all these fellows are about.
-We need your special skills for this one.
-They’re trying to tap into our subconscious and use something we first evolved when we were chucking spears.
-If they succeed, they’ll give it physical form.’
-There’s a snap as the generator cuts out, and the car plunges into darkness.
+We need your special skills for this.
+What they’re trying to contact is something we haven’t been able to get rid of since we were chucking spears.
+If they succeed; they’ll give it physical form.’

 ‘Not part of the deal.
-I told you already; I’ve retired from that side of things.
+I told you already I’ve retired from that side of things.
 You can keep your bonus.
-I’ve shown you where she is.
-I’m leaving; you employed me for a straight forward retrieval, not a hatchet job.’
+I found where she is and you employed me for a straightforward retrieval, not a hatchet job, or another bouncing gig.’

 The sound of the storm is his only answer for a moment.
-Then there’s a click as a recording kicks in on the phone other side and screaming erupts from his mobile.
-When it’s over Taylor sits back and watches ripples in the torrent flooding over the glass.
+Then there’s a click as a recording kicks in on the phone other side and screaming erupts from the handset.
+When it’s over Taylor sits back.
 Sometimes he thinks his luck’s never going to change.

 ‘What was that?’ says Taylor quietly.
-‘I just told you I’d finished with the door work.’
+‘I just told you I’ve finished with the door work.’

 There’d been a name threading through the man’s agony.
 But every time Taylor tries to think of it his mind sheers away like its touched toothache.

 ‘One of the higher ups was looking through the keyhole so to speak.
-It’s not where those cultists think they’re going that worries us Taylor; it’s what they’ll let in when they do.’
+It’s not where those cultists think they’re contacting that worries us Taylor; it’s what they’ll let in if they succeed.’

 ‘Nobody knows.
 The victim might have been able to inform you but he’s receiving medical care right now, and the Doctors tell us he speaks in tongues when he can speak at all.
 It must be getting close because we think he caught a glimpse of it.’

 ‘I thought the girl was supposed to deal with those sort of problems.’

-‘That’s why they’ve taken her Taylor.
+‘That’s one of the reasons why they’ve taken her Taylor.
 But they won’t leave it there.
 They’ll use her to identify the spots between this world and the next that she can’t reach.
-When they draw it to them.
-But anything that shines like that won’t last long.
+When they draw it to them anything like her won’t last long.
 It pains me to admit it, but we didn’t see that coming either.
-They used a shaman she would have been safe.’
+If they hadn’t used a shaman she would have been safe.’

-‘A layman’s term to denote a program that pulls feelings from us and gives them form.
-Their victim’s upgrades don’t help.
-We had enough security installed to turn the house into a fortress, but we never thought they’d use the daughter.
+‘A layman’s term to denote an outcome package that pulls feelings from us and gives them form.
+Those on the receiving end don’t stand a chance.
+We had enough security installed to turn the house into a fortress, but we should have known they’d use the daughter.
 It identified her as a threat.
 Her father barely survived, she didn’t, at least not in the form she’s used to.
 Stupid of us, all they had to do was wait.
 They were bound to have an argument sooner or later.’